luandaSarah/Ghibli_Plus/README.md

 # Ghibli_Plus
-A simple Netflix-like project for Studio Ghibli.
+A simple Netflix-like project for Ghibli Studio.